Embiid returns from injury, 76ers beat Heat 99-79 in Game 3

 But the 76ers sure were glad he was back.

-“Any plan where you can have Joel as part of the plan is a much better plan,” coach Doc Rivers said before the game.
+“Any plan where you can have Joel as part of the plan is a much better plan,” coach Doc Rivers said.

 Even Rivers couldn’t draw up a plan that included the play that helped put away the game: Maxey made a full-court sprint to save a basketball with an over-the-shoulder toss.
 The 76ers kept the ball and Embiid buried a fallaway bucket and sank the free throw for an 86-74 lead.